sstadick/cargo-bundle-licenses/README.md

 ```

 2. Go through the listed warnings and track down licenses that could not be found and paste the text of the license into the "THIRDPARTY.yml" file.
-   - Note: if the licence _should_ have been found by `cargo-bundle-license` then please create an issue, or even better, a pull request!
+   - Note: if the licence _should_ have been found by `cargo-bundle-licenses` then please create an issue, or even better, a pull request!
-3. In your CI, run `cargo-bundle-license` in the following way to check for changes and fail if they are found.
+3. In your CI, run `cargo-bundle-licenses` in the following way to check for changes and fail if they are found.
 This will generate a new thirdparty file, apply any licenses that have been added by hand to fill in the "NOT FOUND" licenses, and then compare the newly generated version against the previous version and fail if there are _any_ differences.

 ```bash
 cargo bundle-licenses --format yaml --output CI.yaml --previous THIRDPARTY.yml --check-previous